 From the graphs below you can see the difference between the two is unmeasurable.

-Looking at the Power/Torque graph with the red line being the 4” and the blue line is the 3” the graph essentially draws over itself.
-There are very minimal differences with I would put down to slightly more or less heat soak instead of exhaust performance.
+Looking at the Power/Torque graph with the red line being the 4” and the blue line being the 3” the graph essentially draws over itself.
+There are very minimal differences which I would put down to slightly more or less heat soak instead of exhaust performance.
 The boost levels and AFR were exactly the same.

-The second graph is a measurement of acceleration rate where a set load is applied to the rollers and the vehicle is then accelerated to the rev limiter at full throttle (this load amount is the same for both the 3” and 4” runs) In this case the vehicle is held steady at 50km/h in 4th gear then accelerated.
-Again there is literally no difference when looking at the speed at which the rev limiter is reached (the numbers along the bottom of the graph)
+The second graph is a measurement of acceleration rate where a set load is applied to the rollers and the vehicle is then accelerated to the rev limiter at full throttle (this load amount is the same for both the 3” and 4” runs).
+In this case, the vehicle is held steady at 50km/h in 4th gear and then accelerated.
+Again there is literally no difference when looking at the speed at which the rev limiter is reached (the numbers along the bottom of the graph).

-• Price – With the price of 3” stainless material been substantially cheaper than 4” the winner at the end of the day will be the end consumer.
+• Price – With the price of 3” stainless material being substantially cheaper than 4” the winner at the end of the day will be the end consumer.